tekknolagi/tekknolagi.github.com/_posts/2025-08-10-compiling-a-lisp-12.md

 * we need to convert all of the bindings using the original `bound` and `free`, then
-* only for the let body, add the new bindings
+* only for the let body, add the new bindings (and use the original `free`)

+Which gives us, in code:

 ```python
 class LambdaConverter: